Amplitude-Independent Machine Learning for PPG through Visibility Graphs and Transfer Learning: Experiments and Results

 \section{Experiments and Results}

-We conducted two experiments to validate the proposed approach.
-The first experiment considered the prediction of vascular ageing, while the second experiment aimed to predict the systolic and diastolic blood pressure and the corresponding blood pressure waveforms.
+We conducted two experiments on PPG signals, to validate the proposed VGTL-net approach.
+The first experiment considered the prediction of systolic and diastolic blood pressure, while the second experiment aimed to predict vascular ageing.